 Risk factors for falls to consider in your risk assessments

-• Behavioral - is this person typically impulsive or experiences unpredictable behavioral changes?
+• Behavioral: Is this person typically impulsive or experiences unpredictable behavioral changes?

-• Clinical risk factors for falls – Does the resident suffer from sleep disturbances, vestibular dysfunction, visual field cuts, or dehydration?
+• Clinical risk factors for falls: Does the resident suffer from sleep disturbances, vestibular dysfunction, visual field cuts, or dehydration?

-First responder steps upon discovery
+First responder steps upon discovery of an unwitnessed fall

 The purpose of a post-fall assessment is to assess injuries from falls and determine what action might be needed to stabilize a resident.

-3. Document the facts of the incident in EMR.
+3. Document the facts of theincident in EMR.

 post and pre fall documentation + interdepartmental communication = effective root cause analysis